dotnet/csharplang/proposals/first-class-span-types.md

 ### Implicit Span Conversions

 We add a new type of implicit conversion to the list in [§10.2.1](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/conversions.md#1021-general), an
 _implicit span conversion_.
-This conversion is a conversion from expression and is defined as follows:
+This conversion is a conversion from type and is defined as follows:

 ------